Laura Nuechterlein, President

 Dick retired in 2010 as Washington’s Division of Prisons Director after nearly 35 years rising through the ranks, 26 of which were at the Penitentiary in Walla Walla.
 He has managed death row inmates and has participated in three of the five executions carried out since the death penalty was reinstated in 1981.
 Currently he owns a private consulting business providing expert advice and opinion on prison management, conditions of confinement, and litigation.

-Lara is the Policy Director at Innocence Project Northwest and is a lecturer at the University of Washington School of Law.
+Lara is the Executive Director of the Washington Innocence Project and is a lecturer at the University of Washington School of Law.
 Her professional life is dedicated to identifying, rectifying, and preventing miscarriages of justice

 within our criminal justice system through statutory changes, identification of best practices, and building consensus